fozzydiablo/fozzydiablo.github.io/_posts/2021-09-01-Axie-Infinity-"What-goes-up-must-come-down".md

 ![](https://media.phillyvoice.com/media/images/giphy-227.width-704.gif)

 <p>At first glance Axie Infinity looks like a harmless simple click and drag game with a combat system a 4 year old could master but under the hood its a brilliantly designed economic machine that will churn to the constant demand of what I like to call "GDP Arbitrage".
-In todays ramblings I will try to cover...
+In todays ramblings I will try to cover...<p>

  - The Axie ecosystem as a whole
  - The Axie flywheel **Breed / Burn / Scholar / New Players**